Capitol Hill Community Drainage Improvements

 Overview

 Impacts to parking, public pathways and residential access are expected.
-The City will make every effort to communicate with residents in advance and mitigate impacts where possible.
 We are completing this work in coordination with Capitol Hill and St. Pius X elementary schools, with student safety at the forefront.

 Project timeline